someobserver/recurgence/love/index.md

 ## recurgence, in time

-**every system** changes the <u>instant</u> **a new pattern** is noticed.
+every system changes the <u>instant</u> **a new pattern is noticed.**

-the phase transitions that redefined our world were **cognitive**—experienced first, long before they were articulated.
+the phase transitions that redefined our world were **cognitive**—experienced first, long before they were recognized and articulated.

-these weren’t precisely *“eras”* or *“epochs”* as traditionally taught. they were moments when **societal complexity folded meaning so hard it turned back on itself**—a kind of self-reflective inflection point.
+**phase transitions** aren't precisely *“eras”* or *“epochs”* as traditionally taught. they're moments when **societal complexity folds meaning so hard it turns back on itself**.

-a loop, tightening until it abstracted the field:
-**meaning, amplified.**
+a kind of self-reflective inflection point where the field abstracted: meaning, amplified.

-<u>the observers who shape the transition</u> **aren’t chosen or special**; they’re just in tune with their surroundings.
+<u>the observers who shape the transition</u> aren’t chosen or special; they’re just in tune with their surroundings.

 they exercise **pattern-awareness**.
 they have ***situational awareness***.

 <u>they're observers who stop and take notice</u>
-of something big others *breeze right past*.
+of something big everyone else *breezes right past*.

 below, the spiral of cognitive horizons shows **where ambiguity collapses into legibility.** these are recurgence events—cognitive inflection points that reshaped the entire field of meaning.

-that shift isn’t anything new; in fact, you yourself have seen its contours before. this is only the pattern-map of how it folds and unfolds, time and again, **fractal at every scale:**
+that shift isn’t anything new; in fact, you yourself have seen its contours before. this is only the pattern-map of how it folds and unfolds, time and again...

+**fractal at every scale:**

-## recurgence, unwound
+## cognitive horizons

 ### symbolic revolution (~70,000 BCE)